cloudposse/atmos/README.md

 ## Developing Your Own CLI

-One way to use this project is by writing your own custom CLI that leverages our variants.
+One way to use this project is by writing your own custom CLI that leverages our atmos.

 This is ideal when you have your own workflows that you want to develop in addition to using the ones we've developed for you.